Land Between the Lakes National Recreation Area: Creation of a National Recreation Area

-In 1996 the "Elk & Bison Prairie" was officially inaugurated.
+In 1996 the Elk & Bison Prairie was officially inaugurated.
 It is open to driving tours and visitors can see the large mammals that occupied a typical 18th-century landscape for this area.

 In the 1990s, the directors of the TVA decided to withdraw from activities requiring direct taxpayer funding.
 In 1998, the US Congress authorized transfer of operation of the area to the U.S. Forest Service of the United States Department of Agriculture.

+2021 Tornadoes

+Two tornadoes hit the Land Between the Lakes area on December 10, 2021, one at the north end near Hillman Ferry Campground in Kentucky and another at the south end near Boswell Landing.
+While no buildings were destroyed, the tornadoes damaged the landscape of Land Between the Lakes, and portions of the North/South Trail and the Fort Henry Trail system remain closed as of early 2025.

+Recreational Activities

+Land Between the Lakes offers a range of outdoor activities, including hiking, mountain biking, boating, fishing, camping, and hunting.
+There are also opportunities for nature education and birdwatching.